WangmhCHN/MTFR/README.md

 statsmodels          | 0.14.0
 torch                | 2.4.1
 ```
-It is not necessary to strictly adhere to the versions of the aforementioned packages; creating an environment where they can operate jointly is sufficient.
+It is not necessary to strictly adhere to the versions of the aforementioned packages.
+Creating an environment where they can operate jointly is sufficient.

 ## Project context
 ```